-A three-year research project about the value of communicative leadership at Mid Sweden University, funded by the Swedish Knowledge Foundation, Sandvik Machining Solutions and the Volvo Group.
+A three-year research project about the value of communicative leadership at Mid Sweden University, funded by the Swedish Knowledge Foundation, Sandvik Machining Solutions AB and AB Volvo.

-In this project, which will be implemented between 2017 and 2019, we seek answers to question such as:
+In this project, wich will be implemented between 2017 and 2019, we seek answers to issues such as:

 - How are communicative leadership behaviors and principles adapted, implemented and trained in the participating business organizations?

 - What are the short and long term outcomes of communicative leadership development programs on individual and team/organizational levels in different contexts?